KironStylo/WeatherApp/README.md

 make another API call to this web page:
 >[Forecast API](https://open-meteo.com/en/docs)

-in order to get what the temperature is in the city you searched just from its latitude and longitude.
+in order to get the value in celsius of the temperature in that place you searched using the latitude and longitude.